What Happens If I Lose My Ledger?

 — Nobody except you can access that device – this is the function of the PIN code, which only you know.

 — And even without your Ledger Device you can still access, control and restore your accounts – as long as you’ve stored your recovery phrase securely!

 — Back-up security if built into the Ledger set-up process, so even if the worst happens, your crypto is still completely safe – and accessible to you.

-Whether you’re a hardcore HODLer, a bullish DeFi explorer or an NFT fanatic, your Ledger Nano is where you’ll manage some of the most important elements of your life.
+Whether you’re a hardcore HODLer, a bullish DeFi explorer or an NFT fanatic, your Ledger is where you’ll manage some of the most important elements of your life.
 That’s because it safeguards the all-important private keys that give you control of your precious blockchain assets.
 In short, this device will be a hugely important part of your life.

 Don’t you just love it when things are simple?!

-Remember when you first got your Ledger Nano?
-You would have run through a set-up process, and part of that process is setting your very own PIN code for the device.
-This PIN code needs to be entered each time you use the device in order to unlock it, meaning that nobody except you can use the device or access anything on it.
+Remember when you first got your Ledger Device?
+You would have run through a set-up process, and part of that process is setting your very own PIN code.
+It is a unique part of the Ledger Security infrastructure.
+To unlock the device, you must enter the PIN code each time.
+Ledger allows you to make your PIN up to 8 digits, ensuring that nobody except you can use the device or access anything on it.

 Have you any idea how difficult it would be to guess an 8-digit code correctly?
 Here’s a clue – the chances are roughly 1 in 100 million.

-And unfortunately for whoever gets hold of your Nano, they only have three tries at guessing before the device “bricks” or automatically de-activates, wiping all existing data from the device.
+The other big question that everyone asks if they’re unlucky enough to lose their device is how they will access their crypto, and whether it’s gone for good.
 Don’t panic – you haven’t lost your coins and tokens.
 Crypto is all about freedom, and that means that nobody – not even your wallet provider – can stand between you and your blockchain assets.